timker/docs/wiki/CSharp-Add-ServiceStack-Reference.md

 ### AddResponseStatus

-Automatically add a `ResponseStatus` property on all Response DTO's, regardless if it wasn't already defined:
+Automatically add a `ResponseStatus` property on all Response DTOs, regardless if it wasn't already defined:

 ```csharp
 public class GetAnswersResponse